 - Medicare Tax: 2.9% on all wages paid to an employee.
 Like social security, most business owners split this tax between business income and employee wages.
 Additional Medicare deductions may apply to individual employees who make more than $200,000 per year.

 - Federal Unemployment Tax: 6.2% of the first $7,000 of employee wages.
-Business owners who pay their state unemployment taxes on time, however, typically receive a credit of 5.4%.
+However, business owners who pay their state unemployment taxes on time typically receive a credit of 5.4%.
 Your new FUTA tax rate would, therefore, be 0.6%.

-- State Unemployment Tax: This rate varies from state-to-state and depends on a variety of factors such as industry, employee turnover rate, and the size of your company.
+- State Unemployment Tax: This rate varies from state-to-state and depends on various factors such as industry, employee turnover rate, and the size of your company.
 The amount of unemployment claims filed by former employees is a major factor as well.
 In summary, low employee turnover = low state unemployment taxes.

 Excise Tax Rates